Tame class field theory over local fields: The tame class group

 \begin{lem} Let $A$ be a Noetherian semilocal ring containing $k$.
 Then the canonical map $K^M_j(A) \to K_j(A)$ is an isomorphism for $j \le 2$. \end{lem} \begin{proof} The lemma is trivial for $j =0$ and follows from \cite[Chap.~III, Lem.~1.4]{K-book} for $j =1$.
 To prove it for $j =2$, we consider the maps

 where the right arrow is the 2nd Hurewicz map for $BGL^+(A)$.
-A theorem of Suslin (which was shown for semilocal rings by Levine in \cite[\S~3, Thm.~1]{Levine-K}) says that the composite map is an isomorphism.
+A theorem of Suslin (which was shown for semilocal rings by Levine in \cite[\S~3, Thm.~1]{Levine-K}) says that the composite map is bijective.
 On the other hand, the Hurewicz map is an isomorphism by \cite[Chap.~III, Lem.~1.4]{K-book} and \cite[Lem.~4.2]{Nest-Suslin}.
-It follows that the left arrow in ~\eqref{eqn:Semilocal-K-0} is an isomorphism. \end{proof}
+The lemma follows. \end{proof}

-\begin{lem} Assume that $A$ is the semilocal ring at a finite set of closed points $\{x_1, \ldots , x_r\}$ on a regular integral curve over $k$.
+\begin{lem} Let $A$ be the semilocal ring at the closed points $\{x_1, \ldots , x_r\}$ on a regular integral curve over $k$.
 Let $F$ denote the quotient field of $A$.
 Then the Gersten sequence